 My parents visit Islamorada (village of islands) in the Florida Keys almost every year in the late winter.
-With a new baby in tow, 2018 seemed like the perfect year for a relaxing family vacation.
-While the other trips with our son were either spontaneous weekends away or were tied to weddings, this was the first “real” vacation we had planned.
+With a new baby in tow, 2018 was the perfect year for a relaxing Florida Keys family vacation.
 And we couldn’t have been more excited to escape the cold for a family vacation in Islamorada in the Florida Keys.
-The warm weather all year round, the clear blue water, and the laid back vibe makes Islamorada the perfect spot to visit the Florida Keys with kids.
+The warm weather, clear blue water, and laid back vibe makes Islamorada the perfect spot to visit the Florida Keys with kids (or without!)

 If you’re visiting Islamorada with a baby or toddler like us, be sure to also check out our tips for the beach with a baby.

-Disclaimer: Toddling Traveler participates in affiliate programs, which means we may earn a small commission for items purchased through our links at no charge to you.
+Disclaimer: Toddling Traveler participates in Amazon Affiliates and other affiliate programs.
+That means we may earn a commission for qualifying purchases through our links, at no charge to you.

 Table of Contents: Florida Keys with Kids